Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

 * Completed
     * Matt: ...
     * Micah: Created a set of simple Flask HTML and CSS template documents.
-Attempted pair-programming with Ben on Sunday, but spent that time helping Ben get push access to the group repository instead.
+Attempted pair-programming with Ben on Sunday, but spent that time helping Ben get push access to the group repository.
     * Ben: Finally achieved Push permission for group repository
     * Paul:
        * Summitted rough draft of Achievement Page info for Project Milestone 4.
 Awaiting peer review.